Neural-Arena-DAO/docs/whitepaper/tokenomics/dao.md

 ### Team growth

 The developer team dedicated considerable effort to research, design, and implement a platform that is, thanks to the IC features, pretty unique in the crypto environment.
 They funded themselves during this time without grants or funds from investors.
-To further advance the platform, complete the roadmap, and establish a recognized brand, the team must be expanded, which requires capital.
+To further advance the platform, complete the roadmap, and establish a recognized brand, the team must be expanded, which requires capital infusion.